BigDataIA-Spring2023-Team-12/SutraAI/README.md

 - `Dockerfile`: This code sets up a Docker container with a FastAPI application that runs on port 8000.
 - `embeddings.py`: This code generates embeddings for a list of sentence chunks using the all-mpnet-base-v2 model from SentenceTransformers, along with metadata in Pinecone format.
 It also includes a function to generate embeddings for a single sentence.
 - `main.py`: This code defines a FastAPI app with endpoints to generate and search embeddings using Pinecone, preprocess input text, and handle HTTP requests for upserting vectors and performing vector search.
-- `pinecone_utils`: This code provides utility functions for working with Pinecone, a vector search service, including creating embeddings with OpenAI's GPT-3 model, initializing and upserting vectors to an index, and searching an index.
+- `pinecone_utils`: This code provides utility functions for working with Pinecone, a vector search service, including creating embeddings with OpenAI's GPT-3.5 turbo model, initializing and upserting vectors to an index, and searching an index.
 - `preprocessor`: This Python function preprocesses input text by performing sentence splitting, stop word removal, and lemmatization, and returns a list of preprocessed sentence chunks.
 - `requirements.txt`: This is a list of Python packages and their versions that are required for FastAPI to run.
 - `text_extractor`: This function extracts text from various file formats and returns it as a string.
 The supported file formats are PDF, JSON, CSV, TXT, DOC, ODT, and HTML.
 If the file format is not supported, a ValueError is raised.